PiotrG1996/JetsonNano_ObjectDetection_YOLOv5/readme.md

 ## Image dataset

-Collection of 250 coca-cola
+Collection of 250 Coca-Cola
-images includes different position variants and backgrounds.
+images include different position variants and backgrounds.
 The images are divided into three folders: test 5%, train 70% and valid 25%.
 Each of them includes subfolders with images and labels.
 Images have been resized to 416x416 pixels.
-The majority part of pictures contains only standing positions and fully filled coca-cola bottles.
+The majority part of the pictures contain only standing positions and fully filled Coca-Cola bottles.

 ## Tips & Tricks for data labelling - Object Detection